CottonMC/FunctionAPI/README.md

 minecraft, under that functions (then)-> function_api-> block-> dirt-> then the placed.json file contains the tag

-Entity events are listed, but they are disabled as of 1.2.0 until further notice!

 ## Events

 | Event name                                         | action                                                                                                                                                                                                                                                                                             | included objects                                                                                                                                                                                                                  |